Full-Stack Developer

 Use the Download as PDF button.
 Everything is generated locally in your browser as a true vector PDF, so the text stays selectable and the US Letter layout stays clean, with nothing sent to a server and no account required.
 If your browser happens to block the in-page export, it quietly switches to the print dialog so you can save from there.

 Yes, as long as tailoring it is quick.
-Hardly any full-stack candidate bothers with a real cover letter, so a short, specific one is a cheap edge.
-With a template like this, adapting it to a new posting takes a few minutes, and it might be the detail a hiring manager remembers.
+Hardly any full-stack candidate sends in a real cover letter, so a short, pointed one is a cheap edge.
+With a template like this, adapting it to a new posting is a few minutes of work, and it may be the detail a hiring manager remembers.

 Who wrote this